 Pumpkin Cupcakes with Whipped Ganache Frosting

 This post and recipe may contain affiliate links.
-Please see the Discolsure Policy for details.
+Read my Disclosure Policy.

 Small Batch Pumpkin Cupcakes

 I’ve made a few small batches of cupcakes, and I have to say that this is one recipe where I wanted more.
-It could be the cool Fall air and anticipation for the holidays.
+It could be the cool fall air and anticipation for the holidays.
 Or it could be that they were just that good.

-• Moist – The pumpkin and brown sugar in these cupcakes will help keep them moist.
+• Moist – The pumpkin and brown sugar in this small batch of pumpkin cupcakes will help keep them moist.

 • Easy – Let’s be honest – with a small batch recipe for 4 cupcakes, it’s hard not to make an easy batch of cupcakes!